compmem/smile/docs/advanced_smile.rst

 Wrapping Kivy Widgets
 ---------------------

-Currently, most of the visual states in SMILE are *wrapped* Kivy widgets. :py:class:`~smile.video.Rectangle`, :py:class:`~smile.video.Image`, and :py:class:`~smile.video.Video` are all examples of Kivy widgets that were wrapped in the `video.py` code and turned into :py:class:`WidgetStates <~smile.video.WidgetState>`.
+Currently, most of the visual states in SMILE are *wrapped* Kivy widgets.
+:py:class:`~smile.video.Rectangle`, :py:class:`~smile.video.Image`, and
+:py:class:`~smile.video.Video` are all examples of Kivy widgets that were wrapped in the *video.py* code and turned into :py:class:`WidgetStates <~smile.video.WidgetState>`.

-if there is a desired function that SMILE can't performed using pre-written states, and the function cannot be created by writing a py:class:`~smile.state.Subroutine`, Kivy widgets can be written to achieve this functionality.
+if there is a desired function that SMILE can't performed using pre-written states, and the function cannot be created by writing a :py:class:`~smile.state.Subroutine`, Kivy widgets can be written to achieve this functionality.
 To write a Kivy widget for SMILE, the knowledge of the SMILE backend and Kivy is needed.
 This section is only for those who want to write their own widgets!

 The `My First Widget<https://kivy.org/docs/tutorials/firstwidget.html>` gives a thorough examination on how to create a very basic Kivy widget and display it on a Kivy app.
 This also provides sufficient start on how to create a Kivy widget.

 For following example, dotbox.py will be examined.
 A program was written to produce tiny dots on the screen in an area.
 The most efficient way